Syria: Religion

 Islam is the largest and predominant religion in Syria, comprising 87% of the population.
 Sunni Muslims make up around 74% of the population and Sunni Arabs account for 59–60%.
 Most Kurds (8.5%) and most Turkmens (3%) are Sunni, while 3% of Syrians are Shia Muslims (particularly Ismailis, and Twelvers but there are also Arabs, Kurds and Turkmens), 10% are Alawites, 10% are Christians (the majority are Antiochian Greek Orthodox, the rest are Syriac Orthodox, Greek Catholic and other Catholic Rites, Armenian Orthodox, Assyrian Church of the East, Protestants and other denominations), and 3% Druzes.
 Druze number around 500,000 and concentrate mainly in the southern area of Jabal al-Druze.
 According to the Association of Religion Data Archives (ARDA), 94.17% of Syrians are Muslims–79.19% are Sunnis and 14.10% are Shias (including Alawites)–and 3.84% of Syrians are Christians as of 2020.

 Because the Assad family is Alawite, Alawites have historically dominated key government and military positions.

-Christians numbering 1.2 million, a sizable number of whom are found among Syria's population of Palestinian and Iraqi refugees, are divided into several sects.
-The Greek Orthodox make up 45.7% of the Christian population; the Syriac Orthodox make up 22.4%; the Armenian Orthodox make up 10.9%; the Catholics (including Greek Catholic, Syriac Catholic, Armenian Catholic, Maronite, Chaldean Catholic and Latin) make up 16.2%; Assyrian Church of the East and several smaller Christian denominations account for the remainder.
+Christians numbering 1.2 million, a sizable number of whom are found among Syria's population of Palestinian and Iraqi refugees, are divided into several denominations.
+The Greek Orthodox Church makes up 45.7% of the Christian population in Syria, whilst Syriac Orthodox make up 22.4%; the Armenian Orthodox make up 10.9% and Catholicism (including Greek Catholic, Syriac Catholic, Armenian Catholic, Maronite, Chaldean Catholic and Latin) make up 16.2%; Assyrian Church of the East and several smaller Christian denominations account for the remainder.
 Many Christian monasteries also exist.
 Many Christian Syrians belong to a high socio-economic class.
-As per one estimate, the count of Christians affiliated with established denominations in Syria has dropped from approximately 2.5 million before the civil war, to about 500,000 in 2023.
+As per one estimate, the count of Christians affiliated with established denominations in Syria has dropped from approximately 2.5 million prior to the civil war, to about 500,000 in 2023.

-Syria was once home to a substantial population of Jews, with large communities in Damascus, Aleppo, and Qamishii.
+Syria was once home to a substantial population of Jews, with large communities in Damascus, Aleppo, and Qamishli.
 Due to a combination of persecution in Syria and opportunities elsewhere, the Jews began to emigrate in the second half of the 19th century to Great Britain, the United States, and Israel.
 The process was completed with the establishment of Israel in 1948.
 The remaining Jewish population dwindled as a result of the civil war.
 Today 100 Jews live in Syria.
 The United States is home to a large Syrian Jewish community, which is still considered as Syrian citizens by the Syrian government.